Opentrons/opentrons/api/docs/v2/new_labware.rst

       - `Opentrons 96 Tip Rack 300 µL <https://labware.opentrons.com/opentrons_96_tiprack_300ul>`_
       - ``opentrons_96_tiprack_300ul``

-In the example given in the :ref:`overview-section-v2` section, we loaded Flex and OT-2 labware like this:
+From the example in the :ref:`overview-section-v2`, we used the :py:meth:`.ProtocolContext.load_labware` method to load Flex and OT-2 labware as shown below.

 .. code-block:: python